BasBuller/monodepth/readme.md

 This project was carried out as part of the CS4180 Deep Learning course at TU Delft.

+There are three separate branches, each containing their own compression method:
+- `jesse`: pruning
+- `bas`: SqueezeNet
+- `tom`: removing layers

 # monodepth
 Tensorflow implementation of unsupervised single image depth prediction using a convolutional neural network.